mutedbeast/Fund_Monitoring/README.md

 # Fund_Monitoring
-A fund monitoring system to monitor funds in an organization
+A fund monitoring system to monitor funds in an GCOEN clubs